NaphtaliO/ShiftWizard/README.md

 If you install new modules with pip you can say pip freeze > requirements.txt to add it to the file

+**I also to the liberty of hosting a mysql db to save yous the hassle of installing it locally.
+It's a fucking hassle but this way its a lot easier**